Multi-FR: A Multi-objective Optimization Framework for Multi-stakeholder Fairness-aware Recommendation: Experiments

-\textit{Self-defined Metrics for measuring fairness}: \begin{itemize}[leftmargin=*] \item \textbf{Disparity$_u$} measures the unfairness on the user side, same as the training objective.
-The mechanism of the approximated smooth DCG/NDCG is only adopted during the training process. \item \textbf{Disparity$_i$} measures the unfairness on the item side, same as the training objective. \end{itemize}
+\textit{Self-defined Metrics for measuring fairness}: \begin{itemize}[leftmargin=*] \item \textbf{Disparity$_u$} measures the unfairness on the user side, i.e. Eq.~\ref{eq:fairness_user}.
+The smaller the value of this metric, the higher the consumer-sided fairness of the model. \item \textbf{Disparity$_i$} measures the unfairness on the item side, i.e. Eq.~\ref{eq:fairness_item}.
+The smaller the value of this metric, the higher the producer-sided fairness of the model. \end{itemize}

-\textit{General metrics for measuring fairness and diversity}: \begin{itemize}[leftmargin=*] \item \textbf{Gini Index} measures the inequality among values of a frequency distribution~\cite{GiniIndex}, e.g., numbers of occurrence (exposure) in the recommendation list.
-This measurement is in an \textit{individual level}.
-Given a list of exposure of all items ($I$) in the recommendation list, $l=[e_1, e_2, ..., e_{|I|}]$, the Gini Index is calculated as:
+\textit{General metrics for measuring fairness and diversity}: \begin{itemize}[leftmargin=*] \item \textbf{Gini Index} measures the inequality among values of a frequency distribution~\cite{GiniIndex}, e.g., numbers of occurrences (exposures) in the recommendation list.
+This measurement is at \textit{individual level}.
+Given a list of exposure of all items ($\mathcal{I}$) aggregated over all the recommendation lists, $l_e=[e_1, e_2, ..., e_{|\mathcal{I}|}]$, the Gini Index is calculated as below~\footnote{ It is worthy to notice that, for Gini Index, there exist multiple alternative expressions~\cite{Gini-alter1, Gini-alter2}.
+Here we adopt the most widely used version as demonstrated in book~\cite{Gini} and paper~\cite{GeLGXLZP0GOZ21_longtermfairness}.
+The main difference between these definitions lies in whether to compute the coefficient with direct reference to the Lorenz curve~\cite{LorenzCurve}.}:

-where $\overline{e}$ is the mean of all item exposure. \item \textbf{Popularity rate} computes the proportion of popular items in the recommendation list against the total number of items in the list, which can regarded as a \textit{group level} measurement. \item \textbf{Simpson's diversity index}, which is a \textit{system-level} measurement of diversity which takes into account the number of species present, as well as the relative abundance of each species~\cite{Simpson'sDiversity}.
-Given a list of exposure on all items in the recommendation results and the group label of each, the Simpson's diversity index can be formulated as:
+where $\overline{e}$ is the mean of all item exposures.
+The smaller the value of the Gini Index, the higher the fairness of the model.

+\item \textbf{Popularity rate} computes the proportion of popular items in the recommendation list against the total number of items in the list, which can be regarded as a \textit{group-level} measurement.
+The smaller the value of the popularity rate, the higher the fairness of the model. \item \textbf{Simpson's diversity index} was introduced in 1949 by Edward H. Simpson to measure the degree of concentration when individuals are classified into types~\cite{Simpson'sDiversity}.
+This is suitable for the scenario of recommendation since items are generally categorized into different groups.
+This metric was also adopted before by~\citet{Simpson_RecSys} for measuring the diversity in recommendation.
+Therefore, we employ this metric as a \textit{system-level} measurement of diversity that takes into account the number of groups present, as well as the relative abundance of each group.
+Given a list of exposures of all items in the recommendation results and the group label of each, the Simpson's diversity index can be formulated as:

-where $n$ is the total number of items of a particular group and $N$ is the total number of items of all groups. \end{itemize}
+where $g$ is the total number of groups, $n_i$ is the total number of items of group $i$, and $N$ is the total number of items of all groups.
+This diversity index can also be interpreted as the probability that two randomly sampled items (without replacement) do not belong to the same group.
+The greater the value of this metric, the higher the diversity of the system. \end{itemize}